supertuxkart/stk-code/NETWORKING.md

     ping INEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host ) WITHOUT ROWID;
 ```

+STK will also create the following default views from the stats table:

+`*_full_stats`
+Full stats with ip in human readable format and time played of each players in minutes.

+`*_current_players`
+Current players in server with ip in human readable format and time played of each players in minutes.

+`*_player_stats`
+All players with online id and username with their time played stats in this server since creation of this database.

 For IP or online ID ban list, you need to create one yourself:
 ```sql